 5. Connect with Your Audience: Engage and Interact

 Connecting with your audience is key to overcoming stage fright and delivering a successful speech.
 Instead of viewing your audience as intimidating, shift your perspective and consider them your allies.
 Engage your listeners by maintaining eye contact throughout your presentation, as it creates a sense of connection and trust.
+Involving your audience through questions, interactive activities, or even brief discussions shifts the focus from your anxiety to the needs and interests of those listening.

 6. Embrace Positive Self-Talk: Affirmations and Encouragement

 The way we speak to ourselves internally greatly influences our confidence levels.
 To combat stage fright, embracing positive self-talk and affirmations is crucial.
 Replace self-defeating thoughts with empowering statements that reinforce your capabilities as a speaker.
 Remind yourself of your strengths, past successes, and the unique value you bring to the audience.
-By repeating affirmations such as “I am well-prepared and capable of delivering an engaging presentation” or “I have valuable insights to share,” you build a resilient mindset and boost confidence.

 7. Seek Opportunities for Growth: Practice and Feedback